 Protect yourself and your loved ones from respiratory viruses this fall and winter.

-It’s that time of year again — the season where we tend to see an increase in respiratory viruses like RSV, flu and COVID-19.
+It’s that time of year again — the season where we tend to see an increase in respiratory viruses like flu, RSV and COVID-19.
 The good news is there are steps we can take to protect ourselves from infection, severe illness and hospitalization.

 How can I stay healthy?

-Aside from vaccination, there are other preventive measures that can be taken to help keep the flu, COVID-19 and RSV at bay.
+There are many preventive measures that can be taken to help keep the flu, COVID-19 and RSV at bay.

 - Wash your hands frequently.